jacobmoroni/ubuntu_hacks/README.md

      you will need to log out for this to take effect

      also don't forget to change the ros sourced stuff from devel/setup.bash to devel/setup.zsh

+* change thumbnail size in nautilus.

+  First make sure experimental view is disabled `gsettings set org.gnome.nautilus.preferences use-experimental-views false`

+  Then change thumbnail size.
+This changes it to 400% `gsettings set org.gnome.nautilus.icon-view thumbnail-size 400`

+  then kill nautilus. and restart it
+  `killal nautilus`

 ### Package/Program Install instructions
 ***